becoming-an-ally/about/index.markdown

 *This list is intended to be comprehensive but understand that there could be many others not included.
 If there is something missing, please make a pull request on the [github repository](https://github.com/wa-hans/becoming-an-ally.github.io).*

-# Making a difference with your pocketbook
+## Making a difference financially

 Test

-# Making a difference through your political power
+## Making a difference politically

 Register to vote